Maple Balsamic Roasted Brussels Sprouts

 - The best way to reheat cooked Brussels sprouts is to put them on a pan in a 350° oven for about 10 minutes, or until warm and re-crisped.
 You can also reheat Brussels sprouts in the microwave.

-- To Make this Roasted Brussels Sprouts Recipe Ahead: I recommend doing the initial 20 minute roasting (steps 1-3 of the recipe) and then refrigerating the Brussels sprouts.
+- To Make this Brussels Sprouts Recipe Ahead: I recommend doing the initial 20 minute roasting (steps 1-3 of the recipe) and then refrigerating the Brussels sprouts.
 This can be done the day of or up to one day ahead.
 When you are ready to serve, continue with the recipe by adding the garlic, pecans and maple balsamic glaze.
 Roast for 5 to 10 minutes, or until heated through and tender.
 Then add the cranberries and serve.

 So I never really used to like brussels sprouts growing up because they were always too plain, but now that I’ve started experimenting with flavors, I love them!
 This maple balsamic version looks SO good, Kristine!
 My husband and I are making a point to eat more veggies, so this one is going on the list.
 YUM!!